-- Section 1.
+Section 1.
 The Employer shall continue to assume the entire cost of the insurance coverage for eligible employees as set forth in the currently existing life insurance plan as modified by Section 2.
-The amount of insurance is based on the employee's annual pay rate in effect on the preceding January I, rounded to the nearest \$1,000, but not to exceed \$40,000.
-However, the amount of life insurance coverage will be reduced at age 70 to 65% of that coverage amount previously in effect and at age 75 to 50% of that coverage amount previously in effect. - Section 2. a.
-Permanent employees who are granted sick leave without pay or parental leave without pay, or family care leave without pay will continue to receive 100% State-paid coverage under the current life insurance plan for up to six months.
-Permanent employees who are on sick, parental, or family care leave without pay for longer than six months may remain in the program for an additional six month period by paying the entire premium.
-Permanent employees who are granted injury leave (paid and unpaid) will continue to receive 100% State-paid coverage under the current life insurance plan for up to 12 months or, if only paid leave is used, beyond 12 months until the paid leave is exhausted. - b.
-Except as provided in c. below, those permanent employees who are placed on suspension or who are granted leave without pay for any reason other than sickness, parental, family care or injury leave for longer than one full pay period may remain in the program for up to one year by paying the entire premium. - c.
+The amount of insurance is based on the employee's annual pay rate in effect on the preceding January 1, rounded to the nearest \$1,000, but not to exceed \$40,000.
+However, the amount of life insurance coverage will be reduced at age 70 to 65% of that coverage amount previously in effect and at age 75 to 50% of that coverage amount previously in effect.

+- Section 2. a.
+Permanent employees who are granted leave without pay in accordance with Article 14, Article 15, Article 22, and Article 44 will continue to receive 100% State-paid coverage under the current life insurance plan as described in those articles.
+When the entitlements to benefits end under those articles, employees may continue in the life insurance program by paying the entire premium.
+Coverage may continue for up to a total of one year, including both leave with benefits and leave without benefits. - b.
+Except as provided in c. below, those permanent employees who are placed on suspension or who are granted leave without pay for any reason other than leave without pay in accordance with the articles specified in a. above for longer than 91 calendar days may remain in the program for up to one year by paying the entire premium. - c.
 Permanent employees who are regularly placed on leave without pay for one to three months every year due to cyclical work schedules or weather conditions will continue to receive 100% state paid coverage for the period they are on leave.
-If the leave extends beyond the regular leave period, employees may remain in the program for up to one year by paying the entire premium.
+If the leave extends beyond the regular leave period, employees may remain in the program for up to one year by paying the entire premium. - Section 3.

-Section 3.
 The Employer shall continue to provide each employee who is covered under the currently existing life insurance plan with fully paid accidental death benefits for work-related accidental deaths.
 The amount of coverage is \$25,000, unless the surviving spouse or minor children are entitled to benefits under Act 101 of 1976.